poplarShift/arctic-nitrate-fluxes/paper/paper.md

 # Author Contributions

 AR designed the study, made all visualizations, and wrote the first draft of the manuscript.
-AR, JMH, and MS conducted field sampling and data analysis of the Young Sound data.
+AR, JH, and MKS conducted field sampling and data analysis of the Young Sound data.
 MBA and MJ sampled and analyzed the Laptev Sea data.
 MB lead the acquisition of the Baffin Bay data.
 JET contributed Canadian Archipelago nutrient data.
 All authors commented on the manuscript.

 # Funding